LEO Pharma Receives Positive CHMP Opinion of Adtralza (tralokinumab) for the Treatment of Adults With Moderate-to-Severe Atopic Dermatitis

 Secondary endpoints, including the extent and severity of skin lesions, pruritus (itch), sleep and health-related quality of life measures, were measured by changes in the following scores: EASI-90, SCORing Atopic Dermatitis (SCORAD), Pruritus Numeric Rating Scale (NRS), Eczema-Related Sleep NRS and Dermatology Life Quality Index (DLQI).
 The trials demonstrated that Adtralza met the primary and secondary efficacy endpoints and was generally well tolerated.3,4

 Pending the final decision from the European Commission, the marketing authorization will be valid in all European Union Member States, Iceland, Norway, and Liechtenstein.
-Additional regulatory filings are underway [with the U.S. Food and Drug Administration (FDA)] and other health authorities worldwide.
+Additional regulatory filings are underway with other health authorities worldwide.

 About Adtralza (tralokinumab)